-the colonists by the New York Orphan Asylum, and the colonists were able to locate an abandoned building north of the General Store to use as a synagogue.
-The dedication of the synagogue on June 23 held a mystical and divine quality and was described with these words in an account sent to the Jewish Messenger9 in 1882: 'The young secretary [Julius Schwartz] opened the Ark, and after the chanting of several hymns placed the Torah in its place...
-Later they danced in their peculiar Russian manner, and the silent moon sent its silvery rays upon the dancing and singing Russians.'"
+"There were a few happy moments during the first summer in Cotopaxi.
+A Sefer Torah was donated to the colonists by the New York Orphan Asylum and the colonists were able to locate an abandoned building north of the General Store to use as a synagogue.
+The dedication of the synagogue on June 23rd held a mystical and divine quality, and was described with these words in an account sent to the Jewish Messenger, in 1882: "The young secretary (Julius Schwartz) opened the Ark, and after the chanting of several hymns placed the Torah in its place....
+Later they danced in their peculiar Russian manner and the silent moon sent its silvery rays upon the dancing and singing Russians."